scholarslab/demos/_texts/text-mining.md

 # **Mining the Second Enclosure Movement**

+While conceding that the paradigm of [Open Data](https://en.wikipedia.org/wiki/Open_data), coupled with other developments such as the [Internet of Things](https://en.wikipedia.org/wiki/Internet_of_things), [Text Mining](https://en.wikipedia.org/wiki/Text_mining) and [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning), indeed gives rise to changed sociotechnical formations, building on arguments made in connection with the proposal for a ‘open computing’ for humanities in the digital age.

 Text mining in the digital humanities usually refers to any process of analysis performed on a text dataset to extract information from it.
 Suppose you want to compare the frequency of the word “she” and “he” in the book *The New Hampshire*.
 Suppose you want to collocate these words with the phrases in which they were written and sort the results based on various factors—frequency, affective value, attribution and so on.
 Text mining is regarded as a technique which will lead into advanced Natural Language Processing techniques, which implies a breakthrough for achieving a higher level of AI (Artificial Intelligence) that have machines which can process text data.
 There are quite a few tools that have been developed to perform analyses of unstructured texts.
 Text mining analyses include word counts, keyword density, frequency, and other methodologies to extract meaningful information in order to ask research questions.
-In this tutorial, we introduce the dataset structure, available tools, as well as two hands-on demonstrations of how we apply text mining into the *Second Enclosure Movement*.
+In this tutorial, we introduce the dataset structure, available tools, as well as two hands-on demonstrations of how we apply text mining into *The Second Enclosure Movement*.

 ## **1. Unstructured Text Dataset**
 It is noticeable that text dataset is usually unstructured, that is, the text data is in conventional format with written content that lacks metadata and cannot readily be indexed or mapped onto standard database fields.

 ## **2. Tools**
-Basically, tools for text mining are involved with three performing platforms: 1) *programming applications*, 2) *open-sourced applications*, and 3) *software*.
+Basically, tools for text mining are involved with three performing platforms: 1) *programming applications*, 2) *open-sourced applications*, and 3) *other software*.

 ### **2.1 Programming applications**
 Programming applications refer to write code using programming languages such as [Python](https://www.python.org/), [R](https://www.r-project.org/about.html), and high level programming languages like [Java](https://www.java.com/en/) and [C++](http://www.cplusplus.com/).
 Among all of them, [Python](https://www.python.org/) is the most popular language for text mining in current days.